In the About Us section:

 In 1999 Mayor Richard Arrington led the way for privatization of the Zoo, recruiting strong community leaders to serve as the first Board of Directors of a new organization, Birmingham Zoo, Inc. (BZI).
 The new organization established a transitional funding package with contributions from four government entities to support BZI during its first five years of operation.

-BZI is now in its thirteenth fiscal year as a private, non-profit organization.
+BZI is now in its fifteenth fiscal year as a private, non-profit organization.
 An intense 18-month effort addressed the most pressing and immediate problems so that the Zoo could become accredited by the AZA once again, ranking the Zoo in the top 10 percent of animal holding facilities in the nation.
 The Zoo also received 501(c)(3) status from the IRS, and the Zoo’s first major capital campaign was launched in January 2001.
 In 2006, the Zoo was ranked as the number one tourist attraction in the state of Alabama.

 William R. Foster, DVM, joined the Zoo as Chief Executive Officer in January 2004.
 Foster, a veterinarian and leading zoo management authority on the national scene, is Past President of the Association of Zoos and Aquariums and was president and executive director of the Louisville Zoo for many years.